slaclab/Simple-ZCU208-Example/README.md

 1) Generate the .bit and .xsa files (refer to `How to generate the RFSoC .BIT and .XSA files` instructions).

-2) Setup Xilinx PATH and licensing (if on SLAC AFS network) else requires Vivado install and licensing on your local machine
+2) Setup Xilinx PATH and licensing (if on SLAC S3DF network) else requires Vivado install and licensing on your local machine

 ```bash
 # These setup scripts assume that you are on SLAC network